-ID Conditions of Approval Document Reference C1 Construction Environmental Management Plans (CEMPs) and CEMP Sub-plans must be prepared in accordance with the Construction Environmental Management Framework (CEMF) included in the documents listed in Condition A1 of this schedule to detail how the performance outcomes, commitments and mitigation measures specified in the documents listed in Condition A1 of this schedule will be implemented and achieved during construction.
-Table 5 Plan C14 (d) C14 The following Construction Monitoring Programs must be prepared in consultation with the relevant government agencies identified for each to compare actual performance of construction of Stage 1 of the CSSI against the performance predicted in the documents listed in Condition A1 of this schedule or in the CEMP: d) Groundwater - In consultation with: DPE Water and SOPA (in respect of Sydney Olympic Park) • GMP C15 Each Construction Monitoring Program must provide: (a) details of baseline data available including the period of baseline monitoring (b) details of baseline data to be obtained and when (c) details of all monitoring of the project to be undertaken (d) the parameters of the project to be monitored (e) the frequency of monitoring to be undertaken (f) the location of monitoring (g) the reporting of monitoring results and analysis results against relevant criteria (h) details of the methods that will be used to analyse the monitoring data • GMP
+ID Conditions of Approval Document Reference submitted to the ER with, or subsequent to, the submission of the CEMP but in any event, no later than one (1) month before construction or where construction is phased no later than one (1) month before the commencement of that phase.
+C10 Construction must not commence until the CEMP and all CEMP Sub-plans have been approved by the Planning Secretary or endorsed by the ER (whichever is applicable), unless otherwise agreed by the Planning Secretary.
+The CEMP and CEMP Sub-plans , as approved by the Planning Secretary or endorsed by the ER (whichever is applicable), including any minor amendments approved by the ER , must be implemented for the duration of construction.
+Where construction of Stage 1 of the CSSI is phased, construction of a phase must not commence until the CEMP and CEMP Sub-plans for that phase have been approved by the Planning Secretary or endorsed by the ER upon nomination by the Planning Secretary (whichever is applicable). • Section 1.5 C14 (d) C14 The following Construction Monitoring Programs must be prepared in consultation with the relevant government agencies identified for each to compare actual performance of construction of Stage 1 of the CSSI against the performance predicted in the documents listed in Condition A1 of this schedule or in the CEMP: d) Groundwater - In consultation with: DPE Water and SOPA (in respect of Sydney Olympic Park) GWMoP C15 Each Construction Monitoring Program must provide: (a) details of baseline data available including the period of baseline monitoring (b) details of baseline data to be obtained and when (c) details of all monitoring of the project to be undertaken (d) the parameters of the project to be monitored (e) the frequency of monitoring to be undertaken (f) the location of monitoring results and analysis results against relevant criteria (h) details of the methods that will be used to analyse the monitoring data (i) procedures to identify and implement additional mitigation measures where the results of the monitoring indicated unacceptable project impacts (j) a consideration of SMART principles • GWMoP